123mpozzi/skin-detect-live/README.md

 Also, local URLs (file://) do not work.

 #### Page freezing
-The python code is run in the main thread, hence the page may freeze, especially on large images.
+The detector code runs in the main thread, hence the page may freeze, especially on large images.
 Implementing WebWorkers would prevent this issue.